krice-nw/LiarsDice/readme.md

-Right now I send player begin before settin the round to start .... should add the player to begin with round start Means I need to know the correct play order (or start person) at that time.
+Right now I send player begin before setting the round to start .... should add the player to begin with round start Means I need to know the correct play order (or start person) at that time.